-If you have enabled the Turnitin plagiarism checking feature on a QMplus assignment, you can make use of the Turnitin Grademark tool to mark your students’ work and provide them with grades and feedback.
-Grademark allows you to:
+If you have enabled the Turnitin plagiarism checking feature on a QMplus assignment, you can make use of the Turnitin Feedback Studio tool to mark your students’ work and provide them with grades and feedback.
+Feedback Studio allows you to:

-- Annotate the student work with comments and maintain a bank of frequently used comments for quick grading
+- Annotate your students’ work with comments and maintain a bank of frequently used comments for quick grading

-- Provide general feedback on the work via a textual and/or audio comment
+- Provide general feedback on work via a textual and/or audio comment

 Students can access their grades and feedback online via QMplus and can also download a copy of them.

-The GradeMark tool is accessible via a web browser and QMplus.
-There is, however, also an iPad app which allows you to access many of the GradeMark features with the added bonus of being able to mark while offline.
+Turnitin Feedback Studio is accessible via QMplus using a web browser.
+There is, however, also an iPad app which allows you to access all of the features with the added bonus of being able to mark while offline.

 This guide covers: